SeanHRN/krita-renpy-scripter/README.md

 **Krita [Ren’Py](https://www.renpy.org/) Scripter** is a [Krita](https://krita.org/en/) docker plugin that creates text of two different formats:
 - Scripting to display images in a Ren’Py project just as they positionally appear as individual layers in a Krita document, calculated to the correct coordinates at whichever scale you specify.
 Advanced [ATL](https://www.renpy.org/doc/html/transforms.html#atl) display behavior, such as motions, must still be written manually.
-- Scripting to define the images for a Ren’Py project by using the Krita document’s layer stack as the name of the file directory.
+- Scripting to [define](https://www.renpy.org/doc/html/displaying_images.html) the images for a Ren’Py project by using the Krita document’s layer stack as the name of the file directory.

 For both formats, the resulting text is written onto the plugin’s window, ready to copy and paste into your Ren’Py file!

 Additionally, KRS has a calculator to help you determine which scale to use to fit the dimensions of your project.

-While this plugin was made initially for my motion graphics comic (composite image panels primarily with `pos` statements), I've expanded it with features that creators of the more standard "visual novel" format Ren'Py projects may find useful too!
+While this plugin was made initially for my motion graphics comic (composite image panels primarily with `pos` statements), I've expanded it with features that creators of the more standard visual novel format Ren'Py projects may find useful too!

 VerSean 2 has been fully-reworked to be far more efficient to use, to take sharply reduced space on Krita's docker, to be more feature-packed, and to be highly customizable.